We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you think you might be getting an ice burn, remove the source of cold immediately and take steps to gradually warm your skin up.
 Seek medical help right away if you experience any of the following:

-- Your skin remains numb and doesn’t begin to burn or tingle as it warms up.
+- Your skin remains numb and doesn’t burn or tingle as it warms up.

-- Your skin is white and doesn’t regain a pinkish complexion as it warms up.
+- Your skin is pale, and doesn’t regain its normal complexion as it warms up.

 These may be symptoms of severe tissue damage that require treatment.
 You might also need medical attention if you develop blisters on a large area of skin.
 Your doctor will examine the affected area to determine an appropriate treatment plan.